PlaidCloud/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 ## Overview

-Analogous to many programming language frameworks that have component lifecycle hooks, such as Angular, Kubernetes provides Containers with lifecycle hooks.
+Analogous to many programming language frameworks that have component lifecycle hooks, such as Angular, PlaidCloud provides Containers with lifecycle hooks.
 The hooks enable Containers to be aware of events in their management lifecycle and run code implemented in a handler when the corresponding lifecycle hook is executed.